-- Choose from the displayed option, “what did you pay too much tax on”?
+- Choose from the displayed option, “What did you pay too much tax on”?

-- Choose from the option “when did you pay the tax”?
+- Choose from the option “When did you pay the tax”?

 - And click on next.

-Note it depends on when you choose you paid the tax, if it is in the current year, it will take you to the next page.
+Note it depends on when you choose you pay the tax, if it is in the current year, it will take you to the next page.
 You will be asked if you have got a P800 letter from HMRC.
 Then choose from the option that says “Yes or No”.

 If you have gotten a P800 letter from HMRC all you need to do is to fill out the form.
 But, if you haven’t yet got your P800 letter, you still need to wait for one or two months and the HM Revenue and Customs (HMRC) will post you a P800 tax calculation.

 But if it has been long, over a year or two years, you will have to request a tax refund online with the Government Gateway platform at https://www.access.service.gov.uk/login/signin/creds.